Catalytic VAM Abatement Commercialisation Project

 • Low Emission Technology Australia (LETA): A consortium representing 26 coal mines, LETA has commissioned the project to address the industry’s need for effective methane emission reduction solutions.

-• Mining3: An industry-led research organisation engaged by LETA to serve as the independent overseer.
-Mining3 coordinates the project phases, facilitates collaboration among stakeholders, and ensures research integrity and confidentiality.
+• Mining3: An industry-led research and development organisation engaged by LETA to serve as the program leader who ensures technical integrity and compliance.
+Mining3 coordinates project phases, facilitates stakeholder collaboration, and provides technical input to accelerate technology development as needed.

 • Catalyst Developers and Technology Providers: Invited to participate in the project, these partners provide catalysts for testing and contribute expertise to the test program design.
 Participation offers a pathway to commercialisation without incurring costs.